This article explores ways in which to support your immune system, and describes how essential oils can play a significant role.

 Essential oils and sustainability

 Due to increased popularity, the market potential of essential oils has increased exponentially in recent years.
+This increases propensity for product abuse.
 A pure essential oil is the unadulterated product of extraction, nothing more, nothing less.
-To obtain the full spectrum of available volatile chemical components, optimum length of distillation time, temperature and pressure are significant factors (distillation is the usual method of essential oil extraction).
-The growing conditions of the plant are also significant in relation to the chemical content and quality of the essential oil it produces; for example, the mineral, organic matter and microbial content of the soil, environmental altitude and atmosphere, sunlight and moisture, all contribute to and influence the plants substance and chemical composition.
 A good supplier will provide certified evidence of an essential oils origin and chemical composition, and will verify that their oils are derived from a sustainable source.

 Applied appropriately, essential oils are ‘scentually’ very pleasant, and incredibly versatile with regard to their therapeutic actions (for example, anti-microbial, skin care and tissue regeneration, psycho-emotional, and more).
 Essential oils are valued for their preventative and supportive properties (for example, anti-inflammatory and tissue regeneration), and may be useful during the early stages of an infection.
 However, although some essential oils posses a broad spectrum of antibiotic-like qualities and actions, others are more specific and/or have weaker strength and potency.
 A clear understanding of an essential oils individual anti-microbial components and the nature of pathogens and how these infiltrate the body, is required to target essential oils effectively and safely.
 If symptoms are persistent, unexplained, or you feel generally unwell, you are advised to seek medical advice from a certified healthcare professional.